 Is it safe to eat yellow cucumbers?

 The short answer is… it depends.
-If your cucumber plants were diseased, you will have to discard them.
+If your cucumber plants are diseased, you will have to discard them.

 Provided you are growing an edible yellow cucumber variety, they are safe to eat and are normally a yellow color.